 In-store, the process of getting meaningful attention works like this.
 Firstly, get meaningful peripheral attention by way of fight, flight or find a mate stimuli.
 Secondly, Provide more focussed meaning to the peripheral stimuli in terms of retaining the initial attention by way of sub-conscious explanation (visually draw the eye in).
 Finally, the payoff: Hit the shopper with a key conscious message/ call to action.

-Here’s a real life example of effective in-store communication:
+A real life example of effective visual communication in-store

 - Illuminated pumpkin faces within the image further home the attention